apexfarm/ApexDI/README.md

 ### 1.4 Register with Multiple Implementations

 Multiple service implementations of the same abstraction/interface can be registered in the same DI container.
-With `getServices(Type serviceType)` API, all implementations can be resolved together. **Note**: the API name `getServices` ends with plural services.
+With `getServices(Type serviceType)` API, all implementations can be resolved together.
+This can be useful when need to do broadcasting to multiple services.  **Note**: the API name `getServices` ends with plural services.

 ```java
 public interface ILogger { void error(); void warn(); }